 Not only is singing a great way to raise money, research shows that it's also good for your heart.

-Professor Graham Welch, Chair of Music Education at the Institute of Education, University of London, has studied developmental and medical aspects of singing for 30 years and he says the health benefits of singing are both physical and psychological.
+Professor Graham Welch, Chair of Music Education at the Institute of Education, University of London, has studied the developmental and medical aspects of singing for 30 years.
+He found that the health benefits of singing are both physical and psychological.
 “Singing has physical benefits because it is an aerobic activity that increases oxygenation in the blood stream and exercises major muscle groups in the upper body, even when sitting.
 Singing has psychological benefits because of its normally positive effect in reducing stress levels through the action of the endocrine system which is linked to our sense of emotional well-being.
 Psychological benefits are also evident when people sing together as well as alone because of the increased sense of community, belonging and shared endeavour."

 All for One choir, one of our supporters, also advocates the importance of singing to help keep your heart healthy.
 Choir members sang for their hearts when they performed a flash mob in Princes Quay Shopping Centre in Hull.